micond/web-opt-from-ubuntu/README.md

     changePizzaSizes(size);
 ```
 - In updatePositions() function I have moved calculation Math.sin() outside the loop
-    and put it into Calc variable.
-Another loop is pushing Cacl values into
-    pizzasArray. see the code below:
+    and put it into phase variable. see the code below:
 ```javascript
 function updatePositions() {
   frame++;